Making good food news this week

 Shoppers simply need to order a bag of doughnuts through the market’s online shopping platform, Queen Vic Market Online, to receive an additional bag for free.

-The sweet offer is available for doughnut orders placed through Queen Vic Market Online for delivery or click and collect today, Friday, June 4.
+The sweet offer is available for doughnut orders placed through Queen Vic Market Online for delivery or click-and-collect today.
 Queen Vic Market Online delivers to more than 150 Melbourne suburbs with same-day delivery for orders placed before 10am on a market day.
 To find out more about Donut Festival, or to register for the doughnut-eating contest, head to qvm.com.au/whatson/donut-festival

 Bondi cafe owners say “f**k the cup”